villagekit/robokit/README.md

       - E.g. Isn't limited to only x, y, z linear axes
 - Command system (like G-Code)
   - Run a sequence of commands (one at a time)
-  - Run commands at beginning and/or end (in parallel)
+  - Run setup commands at beginning and/or teardown commands at end (in parallel)
 - Actuators:
   - [x] Led
       - Actions: